Orientation

 BEFORE ORIENTATION

-Prior to your orientation session, you will receive a link to a Qualtrics survey to indicate whether you took any AP, IB, SAT, or ACT exams and what your earned or anticipated scores were.
+Prior to your orientation session, you will receive a link to a Qualtrics survey to indicate whether you took any AP or IB exams and what your earned or anticipated scores were.
 The survey will also ask you to list any coursework you took as dual credit and need to transfer in.
 Even if you did not take any exams or dual credit, this information is valuable to your advisor to help them prepare to make course recommendations during your one-on-one advising session.

 SET UP A ZOOM ACCOUNT